Filing for Bankruptcy in 2025

 Debt discharges aren't unlimited.
 If you've filed for bankruptcy before, you might not qualify immediately.
 The waiting period will depend on the chapter you filed previously and the chapter you intend to file now.

 For instance, suppose you filed for Chapter 7 two years ago.
 The waiting period between Chapter 7 and 13 filings is four years.
-It's eight years if you want to file another Chapter 7, so you'd need to wait another two to six years.
+It's eight years before you can file another Chapter 7, so you'd need to wait another two to six years.
+(11 U.S.C. §§ 727(a)(8); 1328(f).)

 Qualifying for Chapter 7 Bankruptcy Filing

 First is the easy way.
 Check whether you're exempt.
 If you are, you can skip the means test altogether.
-Filers who have more business debt than personal debt are exempt.
+Filers who have more business debt than personal debt are exempt from this requirement.
 So are certain military members and veterans.

 Next is the reasonably straightforward method.
 You'll compare your gross household income to your state's median income for a family of the same size.
 Add the gross income you and your family earned over the last six months and multiply by two.
-Then, compare it to the figures posted on the U.S. Trustee website (select "Means Testing Information" under the "Consumer" tab).
+Then, compare it to the current Chapter 7 median income threshold figures (You'll get to the U.S. Trustee Program Median Income Tables by selecting "Means Testing Information" under the "Consumer" tab on the U.S. Trustee Program website.)
 You'll pass if your income is less than or the same as the state's median income for your family size.

 Finally, the complicated approach.
 If your gross income is too high, you can take the second portion of the means test.
 You'll use the means test forms to deduct allowed expenses (beware, this sounds easier than it is).
 You'll be eligible for Chapter 7 if you don't have enough income to pay into a Chapter 13 plan.